Versatile User Identification in Extended Reality using Pretrained Similarity-Learning: Experimental Setup

 \section{Experimental Setup}

-For our experiments, we train and evaluate an embedding-based approach, and compare its performance against a classification-based model with the same architecture as baseline.
-To test the extensibility of our embedding-based solution, we hold back 27 test users that will not be used to train or tune our models (find more details about the data split in \Cref{sec:datasplit}).
+For our experiments, we evaluated a similarity-learning model and compared its performance against a classification-learning model with the same architecture as baseline.
+To test how well the pretrained similarity-learning solution works, we held back 27 test users who had not been used to train or tune our models (find more details about the data split in \Cref{sec:datasplit}).
 We follow the terminology used by the literature \cite{Rogers2015,Miller2022CombiningBiometrics,Miller2022TemporalBiometrics}, which describes the data collected during on-boarding of users as \textit{enrollment} and the data collected for later identification (in another session) as \textit{use-time} data.
-In our experiment we use the first session of each test user using our VR application (i.e., ``Half-Life: Alyx'') as enrollment data.
-This enrollment data is used as reference data for our (already trained) embedding-based model and as training data for the classification-based baseline model.
-Then, we consider the second session as use-time data to evaluate how well both models can identify each user using the VR application.
+In the experiment, we used the first session of each test user playing ``Half-Life: Alyx'' as enrollment data.
+This enrollment data was used as reference data for our pretrained similarity-learning model and as training data for the classification-learning baseline model (compare `enrollment' in \Cref{sec:datasplit}).
+Then, we considered the second session as use-time data to evaluate how well both models can identify each user.

+Our research targets the identification task within biometric systems, as defined by Jain et al. \cite{biometrics_intro}, which distinguishes between ``identification" and ``verification" functionalities.
+Identification systems use the biometric input from the user to query a database with biometric templates of all known users.
+Verification systems compare the biometric input only against the templates of the identity claimed by the user.
+We opted for focusing on the broader scope of identification to demonstrate our solution's versatility, as verification would require a more precise definition of specific verification scenarios.